aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 380, in test_type_error12
+      File "TESTS:\runtime\test_type_error.py", line 366, in test_type_error12
         a[0] = 0
     TypeError: 'tuple' object does not support item assignment

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         In Python, some objects are known as immutable: once defined, their value cannot be changed.
         You tried change part of such an immutable object: a `tuple`, most likely by using an indexing operation.

-    Exception raised on line 380 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 366 of file TESTS:\runtime\test_type_error.py.

-       378:     a = (1, 2, 3)
+       364:     a = (1, 2, 3)
-       379:     try:
+       365:     try:
-    -->380:         a[0] = 0
+    -->366:         a[0] = 0
-       381:     except Exception as e:
+       367:     except Exception as e:

             a[0]: 1
             a: (1, 2, 3)